acdh-oeaw/apis-core-rdf/docs/source/customization.md

 The import view looks for templates using the `_import.html` suffix.
-It uses the `generic/generic_import.html` template as fallback, but you can use a custom template using your model name, so if your model is `myproject.Person` then you can use the `myproject/person_import.html` template to override the generic template.
+It uses the `generic/generic_import.html` template as fallback, but you can use a custom template using your model name, so if your model is `myproject.Person`, you can use the `myproject/person_import.html` template to override the generic template.

 # Class, method and template lookup

-As mentioned above, APIS tries to find the correct class or method to override the ones the `generic` one ships.
+As mentioned above, APIS tries to find the correct class or method to override the ones `generic` ships.
 This is done using [apis_core.generic.helpers.first_match_via_mro][].
 The method does not only look for possible overrides using the name of the model itself, but also using all the parent models following the full inheritance chain.
 So if all your models inherit from